What is the reason Solar Energy is important?

 Why Solar Energy is important?

-Solar energy’s potential to address many of the global challenges is the main source of renewable energy.
-There are many reasons that allow the solar power source to be promoted in the energy industry.
-Because it is versatile and has numerous benefits to both people and environmental protection, the power source is increasing in popularity.
+The power of solar energy to tackle a variety of world’s challenges is the principal source of renewable energy.
+There are many reasons for that solar energy source being promoted in the energy sector.
+Because it’s versatile and offers numerous benefits to both people and environmental protection, the energy source is growing in popularity.

-The sun’s light is what leads in solar energy.
+Sunlight is what gives rise the solar power.
 The sun powers our planet.
-It supplies the energy needed to maintain our environment and increase our population, irrespective of whether you are aware of it or not.
-The sun’s energy is sufficient to meet our entire needs.
-It is estimated that the US Department of Energy estimates that 173,000 terawatts of sun energy hit the earth every second, greater than 10,000 times the total worldwide energy consumption.
-We can use the sun to generate electricity that is free, renewable, and clean.
+It is the source of energy to maintain our environment and increase our population, regardless of whether you know it.
+Sun’s power is enough to supply all our needs.
+It is estimated that the US Department of Energy estimates that 173,000 terawatts of solar energy hit earth each second, which is over 10,000 times more than the total global energy consumption.
+We can use the sun to generate electricity that is free green, renewable and safe.
 Solar energy can be used to provide heat, light, and other electricity-dependent needs in homes and buildings.

-Based on the U.S. Department of Energy the amount of sunlight that Earth receives in one hour is more than the energy that is consumed by the entire planet for a year.
-Bloomberg reports that solar energy was the most rapidly growing energy sector in 2015 with an increase of 33.
-Promoting solar energy is motivated by its environmental advantages.
+According to the U.S. Department of Energy the amount of sunshine the earth receives in an hour is greater than the amount of energy used by the entire planet for one year.
+Bloomberg reports that solar energy was the fastest-growing sector of energy in 2015 with the growth of 33.
+Promoting solar energy is due to its environmental advantages.

 Solar is safe and clean

-The most secure alternative to fossil fuels like gas and coal is solar.
-Solar energy can produce electricity, which can cause air polluting soil, water and air.
-According to the World Wide Fund For Nature (also called the WWF) notes that the electricity produced by fossil fuels can cause pollution of the air and acid rain, cause damage to forest areas, and affect agricultural production, leading to a reduction of millions of USD around the world.
-The process of fracking that is being used in the United States uses thousands of liters of water to extract water.
-It can also trigger earthquakes and contamination of nearby water bodies.
-The environmental catastrophes caused by nuclear power have led to water and land pollution.
-The harmful and unclean consequences of fossil fuels can be eliminated through the use of solar energy.
+The safest alternatives to fossil fuels such as gas and coal is solar.
+Solar energy can generate electricity that produces air, water and soil pollution.
+The World Wide Fund For Nature (also known as the WWF) notes that the electricity produced by fossil fuels can result in air pollution and acid rain, cause destruction of forest areas and affect agricultural production and result in the loss of billions of USD globally.
+Fracking in the United States uses thousands of liters of water to extract water.
+It can also trigger earthquakes as well as contamination of nearby water bodies.
+The environmental disasters caused by nuclear power have resulted in contamination of the land and water.
+These harmful and hazardous effects of using fossil fuels will be eliminated by the use of solar power.

 Habitat destruction prevented

-In order to extract raw materials such as fossil fuels or nuclear fuels, forests are cut down.
-To feed themselves, trees constantly draw carbon dioxide out of the atmosphere and store it in their forests.
-This important carbon sink gets destroyed when forests are cut to mine raw materials for traditional energy sources.
-This also can contribute to climate change.
-According to WWF the majority of ten animals living on land live in forests.
-The loss of forests could lead to a decrease in the number of animals they can find.
-It is essential to convert to solar power in order to protect these habitats for the animals that live there and also to keep the air clean.
+To extract raw materials such as fossil fuels or nuclear fuels, the forests of the world are cut down.
+For their food, trees constantly draw carbon dioxide out of the air and store it within their forests.
+This carbon sink is gone when forests are cleared to mine the raw materials needed for conventional energy.
+It also is a major contributor to the climate changes.
+According to WWF, eight out of ten animals that live on land reside in forests.
+Loss of habitats for forests can lead to a decrease in the amount of wildlife they have.
+It is essential to convert to solar power to preserve these habitats for wildlife that inhabit them and to maintain clean air.

 Climate Change Combated

-As per the Environmental Protection Agency, 2017 greenhouse gas emissions were 13 percent lower than 2005 levels.
-In actual fact the greenhouse gas emission actually fell by.5 percent between 2016 and 2017.
-Global warming and changing weather patterns are all caused by the emissions.
-The effects of heat waves and the increase in the number of pests that spread disease can result in severe health problems, especially for the elderly and children.
+According to the Environmental Protection Agency, 2017 greenhouse gas emissions were 13% less than the levels of 2005.
+Actually, greenhouse gas emissions actually decreased by.5 percent between 2016 and 2017.
+Global warming and shifting weather patterns are all caused by emissions.
+The effects of heat waves and the rise in the number of disease-spreading insect species can cause severe health problems, especially for children and the aged.

-The disruption of weather patterns has resulted in increased floods and storms as a result of climate changes.
-An increase in carbon dioxide levels is acidifying oceans, and the corals are dying off along with marine life.
-Climate change is causing the extinction of species from the Sub-Arctic boreal forests as well as tropical Amazon forests.
-The melting of the polar cap causes a decrease in habitats for wildlife, and an increase in sea level.
-People are displaced by the loss of submerged coasts.
-In the world, irregular rain or growing droughts may be detrimental to agriculture and the lifestyles of the most disadvantaged groups of society.
+The disruption of weather patterns has led to increased floods as well as hurricanes as a result of climate changes.
+A rise of carbon dioxide is causing acidification of the oceans and the corals are dying off along with marine life.
+Climate change is leading to the extermination of species, from Sub-Arctic Boreal forests and Amazon forests.
+Amazon forests.
+Melting of the polar ice cap leads to a reduction in habitats for wildlife, along with an rise in sea levels.
+People are forced to relocate due to the disappearance of the coasts.
+Globally, irregular rainfalls or more frequent droughts could impact the agricultural sector and the lives of the most disadvantaged segments of society.

-According to the Solar Energy Industries Association, the U.S. had an installed capacity of 69.1 gigawatts (GW) sufficient to power more than 13 million homes in the second quarter 2019.
+According to the Solar Energy Industries Association, the U.S. had an installed capacity at 69.1 gigawatts (GW) which is enough to power more than 13 million homes during the second quarter of 2019.

-The main benefit of solar energy is its ability to produce on a tiny scale by consumers who are the end users, as opposed to traditional energy sources that are controlled centrally by large corporations.
+The most appealing aspect of solar energy is the capacity to produce on a small scale by end consumers in contrast to the large-scale conventional energy sources managed centrally by big corporations.

-Photo-voltaic cells mounted on the roofs of individual buildings can generate electricity and heat using solar energy.
-According to the U.S. Energy Information Administration (EIA) the solar energy is a decentralized source for energy that is utilized by businesses and homes.
-According to the National Renewable Energy Laboratory, there are also passive solar designs for buildings that heat or cool spaces as well as energy-efficient solar heating of the water.
+Photo-voltaic panels that are positioned on the roofs of buildings are able to generate heat and electricity by utilizing solar energy.
+Based on the U.S. Energy Information Administration (EIA), this is a decentralized source for electricity that can be used by households and businesses.
+Based on the National Renewable Energy Laboratory, there are also passive solar designs of buildings that heat or cool spaces as well as the solar power of water heating.

-These systems are getting more popular to generate power at the community levels.
-Based on the office for the Energy Efficiency and Renewable Energy’s report 13 states had more than 100 megawatts in power production capacity in 2015.
-Residential units were 2 gigawatts.
-Between 2010 to 2015, 100MW of community solar plants were built.
-They are essential to ensure that communities continue to operate at a lower cost.
+These systems are becoming increasingly popular to generate power at the community levels.
+Based on the office for the Energy Efficiency and Renewable Energy’s analysis 13 states had more than 100 megawatts in power production capacity in 2015.
+The residential units produced 2 gigawatts.
+Between 2010 to 2015, 100MW of solar power plants for community use were constructed.
+They are essential to ensure that communities continue to operate at less cost.

-EIA also says that large-scale “Solar thermal and electric plant plants produce electricity by concentrating sunlight to heat an oil-based fluid and producing steam to power generators.”
+EIA also states that large-scale “Solar thermal and electric plant plants produce electric power by using sunlight to heat the fluid, then producing steam to power generators.”

-Since solar power is not centralized It can be utilized in remote areas disconnected from the grid.
-This is essential for farms that run irrigation, greenhouses and crop dryers for hay.
-According to the Union of Concerned Scientists, this is what makes agriculture secure.
+Since solar power is not centralized and distributed, it is able to be utilized in remote areas disconnected from the grid.
+This is crucial for farms with greenhouses, irrigation, crop dryers for hay.
+As per the Union of Concerned Scientists, this makes agriculture safe.

-The cost of solar panels is being reduced due to technological advancements along with government subsidies and policies.
-According to Energy.gov, the price of solar solar systems have dropped by 60%, and the cost for solar electricity systems by 50.
-Solar energy is now more affordable than traditional energy sources.
+The cost of solar panels have been reduced through technological developments, government subsidies and policy.
+According to Energy.gov the cost of solar panels has dropped by 60% and the cost for solar electricity systems has been cut by half.
+It is more competitive than conventional energy sources.

-According to Greenpeace, the running costs are lower , and your initial expenditure is recovered leading to savings on energy costs.
-According to Greenpeace’s mythology report (myth 1) solar energy utilizes sunlight and is free.
-But fossil fuels must be mined and transported over long distances.
-In accordance with the Greenpeace report, for the United States, the costs of dealing with environmental issues due to the use of “dirty power sources” can be twice or more than the cost of electricity that comes from coal or other traditional sources.
-These extra costs can be eliminated or offset by solar power.
+According to Greenpeace their report, running costs are less and your initial expenditure is recovered leading to savings in energy costs.
+According to Greenpeace’s myth report (myth 1), solar energy uses sunlight and is free.
+Yet, fossil-fuels must be mined and transported long distances.
+According to the Greenpeace report within the United States, the costs of dealing with environmental problems caused by using “dirty power sources” can be twice or more than the cost of electricity generated from conventional sources such as coal.
+The additional cost can be offset or eliminated by solar energy.

 Generation of Jobs

-Guardian reports that the United States was the fifth-largest solar panel producer in the world in the year 2016.
-It has also created thousands of jobs.
-According to Energy.gov the solar workforce has grown by 123% in the last five years.
+Guardian says that the United States was the fifth-largest solar panel producer in the world in the year 2016.
+It has also created thousands of new jobs.
+According to Energy.gov, solar employment has increased by 123% over five years.
 In 2015 there were 29,000 solar employees.
-Most solar installations were carried out by small businesses.
+The majority of solar installations were carried out by small companies.
 Next came salespeople, designers and service professionals.
-This industry grew by 12% more rate than the typical American job market, keeping the economy going.
+This sector grew by 12% more rate than the typical American employment market keeping the economy moving.

 Solar Energy Industry Jobs

-64% of U.S. electricity was generated by fossil fuels such as coal, petroleum, natural gases, and other gases.
-Around 19% of electricity produced was generated by nuclear energy and 17% from renewable sources.
+64% of U.S. electricity was generated from fossil fuels, like coal, petroleum, natural gases, and other gases.
+About 19% of the electricity was generated using nuclear energy, while 17% came using renewable sources.
 This is unchanged from the year 2015.
-According to an Solar Foundation report, the solar industry employed 242,000 people in 2018.
+According to a Solar Foundation report, the solar industry employed 242,000 employees in 2018.

-U.S. Energy and Employment Report (USEER) 2017.
-U.S. Energy and Employment Report (USEER) the number of employees working in the traditional Energy and Energy Efficiency sector comprise approximately 6.4 millions Americans.
-The number of jobs that were created in 2016 was 5percent more than the year before, and was 300,000.
-In 2016 14% of all new jobs created in the U.S. were created by this industry.
-These sectors employ 55% of the energy workers.
-Moreover, about 374,000 are employed part-time or full time in the solar industry.
-Around 260,000 employees work full-time in the solar field.
-The number of solar-related workers has increased by 25% since 2016.
+U.S. Energy and Employment Report (USEER), 2017 U.S. Energy and Employment Report (USEER) The number of workers working in the traditional Energy and Energy Efficiency sector are approximately 6.4 millions Americans.
+The number of new jobs created in 2016 was almost five percent higher than in the year before, and was 300,000.
+In 2016 14% of the new jobs created in the U.S. were created by this sector.
+The sectors employ 55% of the energy workers, while about 374,000 are employed either full-time or part-time in solar.
+Around 260,000 employees work full-time in the solar sector.
+The number of solar-related workers grew by 25% in the year 2016.

 Research and Innovation Funding

-Another option is to boost the capacity of batteries to store energy in order to conserve excess solar energy for future use.
+Another option is to boost the battery’s capacity for storage so that they can conserve surplus solar energy for future use.
 This will increase the efficiency of batteries and ensure a constant supply.
-The combination of lithium-ion batteries with software, and the new “polymer hybrid supercapacitors”, would help to lower costs.
+Lithium-ion battery combination with software, as well as new “polymer hybrid supercapacitors” will help reduce costs.

-A lot of homeowners and businesses are switching to solar power due to many reasons.
-There are many advantages of solar power, not just for people, but for the whole globe.
-Here are some of the reasons why you should support solar power.
+Many homeowners and businesses are turning to solar power due to many reasons.
+There are many benefits for solar power, and not only for individuals but for everyone on the planet.
+Here are a few reasons to support solar energy.

-Solar energy is more sustainable than conventional electricity.
-It doesn’t rely on fossil fuels and it doesn’t pollute the air and water.
-This makes solar energy a more suitable choice for many.
-Solar energy uses the earth’s resources, while conventional electricity harms or depletes these resources.
+Solar energy is more sustainable as compared to conventional electrical power.
+It doesn’t rely on fossil fuels and does not cause pollution to the water or air.
+This is why solar energy is a superior option for many.
+Solar energy utilizes the natural resources of the earth, whereas traditional electricity depletes or harms these resources.

-2. It is a reliable, cost-effective energy source
+2. This is an efficient and cost-effective energy source

 The sun is a renewable energy source.
-While fossil fuels eventually be exhausted, sunlight won’t.
+While fossil fuels will eventually exhaust their energy, sunlight won’t.
 It is therefore extremely reliable.
-It’s also less expensive than fossil fuels that are costly to extract and then use.
-For the best results you require an installation of solar panels once.
+It is also much cheaper than fossil fuels that are costly to mine and to use.
+To reap the benefits you require a one-time solar equipment installation.

-3. It saves you money in the long-term
+3. It can save you money over the long run.

-The cost for installing solar systems and panels has slowed in recent years, a few people still find it daunting to make the investment in solar energy.
-The key thing is to keep in mind that installing solar panels is a one-time event.
+While the price of installing solar panels and solar electric systems has dropped in recent times, some people are still hesitant to invest on solar electricity.
+The key thing is to remember that solar energy installation is a once-off event.
 But, the cost of electricity is an ongoing, expensive and frequent expense particularly with the rising cost of electricity.
-You will be able to save a lot of money through investing in solar power.
+It is possible to reduce your costs through investing in solar power.

 4. Solar Power creates jobs and stimulates economic growth

-Did you know that the US solar industry generates more jobs per capita than any other sector?
-According to The Solar Foundation’s latest National Solar Jobs Census report solar energy generates 17 times more jobs than the US general economy.
-There were 250,000 employees within the solar energy field as of 2019.
+Did you realize that US solar industry creates more jobs per average than any other industry?
+According to the Solar Foundation’s most recent National Solar Jobs Census report solar energy generates nearly 17 times as many jobs as other sectors of the US general economy.
+There were 250,000 people employed working in the solar power field in the year 2019.

 5. It promotes energy independence

-Energy independence refers to the ability to not depend on the grid for energy.
-This leaves you open to price hikes and could result in power interruptions in Long Island and New York City.
-It could be a problem in the event that there isn’t a option to supply power to your home.
-If you have a backup battery system and solar pv panels, you’ll be able to avoid being tied to unstable power grids when you require it the most.
+Energy independence is the capacity to not depend on the grid for energy.
+This makes you more vulnerable to price increases , and could cause power failures on Long Island and New York City.
+There could be problems if there is no other way to provide power to your home.
+If you have backup batteries and solar pv panels, you can avoid being dependent on unstable power grids at times when you need it most.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS